axelvaldez/radical-companies/_posts/radical-model/2023-04-17-feelings-are-not-enough.markdown

 ---

 <div style="display:none;">
  <p>My feelings are never reflected in the world, my relationships are.
-I cannot relate to the world outside my head directly, only through my relationships.</p>
+I can relate to the world outside my head only through my relationships.</p>
 </div>

 <h1>&nbsp;</h1>
  <p>My feelings are never reflected in the world, my relationships are.
 Relationships are the way that I relate to the world.
-I cannot relate to the world outside my head directly, only through my relationships.</p>
+I can relate to the world outside my head only through my relationships.</p>
  <p>Relationships with people, sometimes through things.
 Through paintings, through sculpture, through the written word.
 But ultimately with people.
 Feelings that get out of my head and guide my actions.</p>

 <h1>Selective Listening</h1>